hddm-devs/hddm/docs/intro.rst

 e.g. :cite:`ForstmannDutilhBrownEtAl08`,
 :cite:`CavanaghWieckiCohenEtAl11`,
 :cite:`RatcliffPhiliastidesSajda09`).
-One issue in such model-based cognitive neuroscience apoproaches is that the trial numbers in each condition are often low, making it difficult it difficult to estimate model parameters.
+One issue in such model-based cognitive neuroscience approaches is that the trial numbers in each condition are often low, making it difficult it difficult to estimate model parameters.
 For example, studies with patient populations, especially if combined with intraoperative recordings, typically have